-The next thing that happened was was a message that to strip all those things away so my business started to go downhill I wasn’t I, I didn’t have the energy to really be there and make decisions and so we started to lose clients and Iand then I was I got my chemo, they’d said to me six rounds
+The next thing that happened was a message to strip all those things away so my business started to go downhill I wasn’t I, I didn’t have the energy to really be there and make decisions and so we started to lose clients and Iand then I was I got my chemo, they’d said to me six rounds

 And you know when you look visually sick to people, and you can see the despair on their faces that and their pity for you, and all of those things that and especially for me as a woman that you actually take, that you become really attached to the way that you look, and that that outward appearance, so all of these things were being stripped away from me,